giucam/orbital/README.md

 working with any other Wayland compositor, as long as it implements the necessary protocol.
-Its goal is to produce a light and self-contained shell running on Wayland, without many dependencies aside Nuclear and Qt.
+Its goal is to produce a light and self-contained shell running on Wayland, without mandatory dependencies aside Nuclear and Qt, but with some optional ones.

 ## Dependencies
 Orbital depends on two things: [Nuclear](https://github.com/nuclide/nuclear) and Qt 5.2.